 Why You Should Contact the Bus Accident Attorneys at Dolman Law Group Accident Injury Lawyers, PA

 These are only some of the possible questions you may have following a bus accident.
-We know this is a confusing time and you have a lot of questions.
+We know this is a confusing time, and you have plenty of questions.
 We also know your primary focus must be on recovering from your injuries.
-At Dolman Law Group Accident Injury Lawyers, PA we can help answer your questions and help you understand the claims process and your legal options following a bus accident.
+We can help answer your questions and help you understand the claims process and your legal options following a bus accident.